jeziellago/seq2seq-translate-eng-to-pt/README.md

 # seq2seq-translate-eng-to-pt
-sequence-to-sequence example for translate English to Portuguese.
+sequence-to-sequence example using Keras for translate English to Portuguese.